Jamcha123/JsonText/pycon/README.md

     -o is the output file has to be a json file

 You can change the file names.
-In general it inputs a given text file and output a json file of the name
+In general it inputs a given text file and outputs a json file in a array format.